 What Is Rumination?

 The specific content of the negative thoughts is highly personal and varied.
-Negative thinking becomes rumination when specific thoughts become intrusive, overriding other thoughts and magnifying reflections thus causing people to dwell on a particular difficulty or situation.3,4,5 When we ruminate, we think about a problem for an extensive period of time, and the thoughts dominate our attention and cause emotional distress.2
+Negative thinking becomes rumination when specific thoughts become intrusive, overriding other thoughts and magnifying reflections, causing people to dwell on a particular difficulty or situation.3,4,5 When we ruminate, we think about a problem for an extensive period of time, and the thoughts dominate our attention and cause emotional distress.2

 Rumination Examples